Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Introduction

-The organization of the work is as follows.
-In Section \ref{sec:background_and_related_work}, the fundamentals of the computed tomography, the physics of scatter, and existing scatter correction methods are reviewed.
-The proposed algorithms are described in detail in Section \ref{sec:physics_motivated_algorithms}.
-The methodology and framework for the numerical experiments are provided in Section \ref{sec:methodology}.
-The performance of the proposed methods and the results of the various numerical experiments are presented in Section \ref{sec:experiments}.
-We conclude in Section \ref{sec:conclusion} and indicate possible future directions for research.
+The paper is organized as follows.
+We set up the scatter correction problem in Sec.~\ref{sec:background_and_related_work}, describe the proposed algorithms in Sec.~\ref{sec:physics_motivated_algorithms}, and provide the methodology and framework for the numerical experiments in Sec.~\ref{sec:methodology}, with the results of the various numerical experiments in Sec.~\ref{sec:experiments}.
+We conclude and indicate possible future directions for research in Sec.~\ref{sec:conclusion}.